CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 * Filtering searchresults by tags

 It tries to blend in into your theme by reusing its search form.
-As the computational heavy work of this plugin is done on the servers in the CurrySearch System, it is also very lightweight.
+As the computationaly heavy work of this plugin is done on the servers in the CurrySearch System, it is also very lightweight.

-Following languages are supportet:
+Following languages are supported:

 * Arabic
 * Danish